Tri Hartanto

-Tri Hartanto is an Indonesian professional basketball player.
+Tri Hartanto (born October 29, 1989) is an Indonesian professional basketball player for the Borneo Hornbills of the Indonesian Basketball League (IBL).
+During his time with Pelita Jaya Bakrie, he was part of the IBL championship team of the 2017 season.

 Club career

 Tri Hartanto joined Bali United under head coach Aleksandar Stefanovski in November 2020.
 Before that, he had played for Pelita Jaya.

 He joined his new team shortly after Yerikho Tuasela from Pacific Caesar Surabaya and Suriliyadin from Prawira Bandung.

 National team career

 Tri Hartanto capped for the Indonesian national basketball team on several occasions such as the William Jones Cup.